About the Author:

 Nick is a strength and conditioning coach contracted by PGA Tour Players and national teams to deliver his unique brand of golf fitness services.
 Nick offers the opportunity to access his knowledge and service offering to the rest of the golfing world through the following avenues:

-So you have had a desire to improve your game and feel like it’s a good time to get busy with some physical training.
+So you've had the desire to improve your game and feel like it’s a good time to get busy with some physical training.
 Making a plan and getting a training program sorted out are next on the agenda, but you might feel a bit overwhelmed by the contrasting opinions and recommendations out there relating to golf fitness.
 If you are anything like the average golfer, then thoughts like this might be running through your head:

 - Will I need to join a gym?

 - How can I move my hips like Rory?

 - Is stretching good for me or not?

 - Maybe I’ll get the “Ab Flex Twisty Turner Fat Shredder Pro 9?” (the answer is a definite NO to this one!)